-The study panel displays the list of studies stored at the selected location (folder, disk, local storage or PACS server).
+The study panel displays the list of studies stored in the selected location (folder, disk, local storage or PACS server).

 To select multiple studies that are contiguous (next to each other):

-To select multiple studies that are anywhere in the study list, click on the each one holding the Ctrl button.
+To select multiple studies that are anywhere on the study list, click on each one holding the Ctrl button.

 To save the list of studies displayed in the Study Panel to a CSV file:

-The Viewer allows you to customize columns and the font for the list of studies.
+The DICOM Viewer allows you to customize columns and the font for the list of studies.

-Set up size, family and font style to bold and/or italic (see Section 15.4.2).
+Set size, family and font style to bold and/or italic (see Section 14.4.2).

-If a study is loaded to the local storage, the displayed patient name and description for this study can be edited.
+Editing the displayed patient name the description for this study are possible only for the studies in the Local Storage or for those that are opened from a folder or from a CD.
 The data itself will remain unchanged, and this information will not be saved on the PACS server.
-By default editing is disabled.
-To enable it, check the box Allow to edit patient name and discription (Section 15.4.2).
+By default, editing is disabled.
+To enable it, check the box Allow to edit patient name and discription (Section 14.4.2).

 To edit the patient name or study description:

-Commands from the context menu (Fig. 1.30) are available during editing.
+The commands from the context menu (Fig. 1.17) are available during editing.
 To open the context menu, right-click on the edited text.

 The following commands are available: